Our Festival Calendar

 For three days, Belizean chocolate is the star of the show at the Toledo Chocolate Festival.
 Expect chocolate in all its delicious forms served up with a healthy portion of cultural events too.
-This is the perfect way to get under the skin of this fascinating region, learning about the chocolate making process, and celebrating the conditions give Belizean chocolate such a unique flavor.
+This is the perfect way to get under the skin of this fascinating region, learning about the chocolate making process, and celebrating the conditions give Belizean chocolate such a unique flavour.
 With a range of chocolatiers selling their wares, it is the perfect event to satisfy any sweet tooths.

 Waisak is the celebration of Buddha's birth, enlightenment and death and is the holiest day in the Buddhist calendar.
 It is celebrated across the Buddhist world, although on different days and under different names.
-In Indoneseia, Waisak is observed during the full moon in May and celebrations center on the UNESCO World Heritage Borobudur temple in Java, built in the 9th century during the Hindu-Buddhist empires and the largest Buddhist structure on earth (Java is now a predominantly Muslim island).
-It is a colorful affair with processions carrying holy water and candles.
+In Indoneseia, Waisak is observed during the full moon in May and celebrations centre on the UNESCO World Heritage Borobudur temple in Java, built in the 9th century during the Hindu-Buddhist empires and the largest Buddhist structure on earth (Java is now a predominantly Muslim island).
+It is a colourful affair with processions carrying holy water and candles.
 Buddhist monks in their saffron robes circle the temple in a ritual called Pradaksina, then puja lanterns are released into the night sky as a symbol of light and enlightenment.

 Known as the lobster capital of Iceland, Höfn Lobster Festival offers visitors a real taste of this local delicacy.
 It is a great chance to immerse yourself in the local culture of South East Iceland too, getting to grips with the customs of this little known part of the world.
-For seafood fans, there is perhaps no better place to sample the delicious cuisine than on the harbor, a promenade which constantly bustles in a nod to the booming fishing industry there.
+For seafood fans, there is perhaps no better place to sample the delicious cuisine than on the harbour, a promenade which constantly bustles in a nod to the booming fishing industry there.

 Taking place in Reykjavik, the Icelandic National Day is both the birthday of Iceland's independence movement and also marks the date of when the republic of Iceland was established.
-Celebrations take place throughout the day, beginning with the simultaneous chiming of all of the church bells in Reykjavik and continuing with family friendly entertainment, street theater and concerts.
+Celebrations take place throughout the day, beginning with the simultaneous chiming of all of the church bells in Reykjavik and continuing with family friendly entertainment, street theatre and concerts.

 A religious ceremony to honour Inti, the Inca sun god, Inti Raymi means "festival of the sun" in the main Inca language, Quechuan.
 The festival takes place on 24 June in celebration of the winter solstice and also marks the beginning of the Inca New Year.
 The solstice is actually on 21 June in the southern hemisphere but the Incas believed that the sun doesn't start to rise in the sky again until the 24th.
-The festival is celebrated across the Andes but centers in Cuzco, the capital of the Inca Empire.
+The festival is celebrated across the Andes but centres in Cuzco, the capital of the Inca Empire.
 The Spanish conquistadors banned Inti Raymi ceremony in 1535, but since 1944 there has been a historical re-enactment of the traditional Inca ceremony at the ancient citadel of Saksaywaman.
-Street performances also take place with folk dances, marching bands and colorful costumes abound.
+Street performances also take place with folk dances, marching bands and colourful costumes abound.

 With over a 100 activities taking place across 10 days, the annual Knysna Oyster Festival is a date for the diary for foodies, fitness gurus and families alike.
 Experience some of the very best of South Africa's scenery, tuck into its delicious cuisine and soak up its vibrant culture whilst indulging in all things seafood.
-With comedy events, fashion shows and theater on the agenda, there is something for young and old to get involved with and the perfect stop off along the Garden Route.
+With comedy events, fashion shows and theatre on the agenda, there is something for young and old to get involved with and the perfect stop off along the Garden Route.

 All hail pizza!
 The Pizza Village in Naples comes around once a year in homage to the city's most famous dish, the beloved pizza.
 Pizza professionals descend from across Italy and further afield to compete, contribute to seminars and of course, to create the greatest pizzas on the planet.
 The festival shot to fame for creating the world's largest pizza and it continues to go from strength to strength, enticing visitors to its shores for lip smackingly good pizza year in, year out.